networkandcode/networkandcode.github.io/_posts/owaspjuiceshop/2021-07-08-owasp-juice-shop-scan-container-with-trivy.md

 ---
-title: owasp juice shop > scan container with trivy
+title: "owasp juice shop > scan container with trivy"
-categories: owasp juice shop
+categories: "owasp juice shop"
 ---

 In this post, we would be using an opensource container scanning tool called Trivy, developed by